billyyu0501/CSCI3100-GroupB6-Project-Zinnia/README.md

     - LoginPage.js
     - Registratopn.js
 3. User
+    - Chat
+    - Forum
-    - Chat.js
+    - Profile
-    - Forum.js
+    - SearchUser
     - Home.js
-    - Profile.js
-    - SearchUser.js
 4. App.js: holding the whole App
 5. index.js: Render the react app and is linked to the html file